 How well animal and plant species can adapt to their environment depends on their genetic diversity.
-We research ecological processes in populations of fungi, lichens, plants and animals using molecular-genetic methods, and complement these with experimental studies.
+We research ecological processes in populations of fungi, plants and animals using genetic methods, and complement these with experimental studies.

 How do Alpine plants adapt to changing environmental conditions?
-How do roads, ecological corridors and other landscape elements affect the dispersal and connectivity of populations?
-How do population processes, such as inbreeding, affect the distribution of rare species?
-And how many animals actually live in a place?
+How do roads affect the dispersal and connectivity of populations?
+How does inbreeding affect rare species?

-The answers to these questions can be hidden in the genes of the species concerned.
-Using molecular-genetic methods and experiments, for example experiments in the greenhouse, we research ecological processes in plant and animal populations, identify species based on the DNA sequences and verify the existence of species in environmental samples.
+Answers to these questions can be found using genetic methods and experiments, for example experiments in the greenhouse, we investigate ecological processes in plant and animal populations and identify species based on their DNA (eDNA).

-In our research, we focus on species which play an important role in the ecosystem, whose distributional focus is in Switzerland or which are rare or endangered, such as Swiss stone pine or the European tree frog.
+In our research, we focus on species which play an important role in the ecosystem or which are rare or endangered.
 Our findings form the basis for the planning and implementation of conservation and species protection measures, as well as for silviculture.